Mage Knight: Novels

-Comic Book Series
+Comic book series

 Published by IDW beginning in 2002, the Mage Knight comic book series was written by Todd Dezago based on a story by Jordan Weisman.
 The covers were illustrated by J. Scott Campbell and Alex Garner (Danger Girl) and the interiors were illustrated by Dave Cabrera.
 Issue #1, released in October 2002, came with a certificate that could be redeemed for an exclusive figure of Maren'Kar, one of the characters in the comic book.

-Board Game
+Board game

 The Mage Knight Board Game was designed by Vlaada Chvátil and released in December 2011.
 There were also three distinct expansions and one collection released for Mage Knight Board Game.